BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 - Casts using `as` must be disallowed (as much as is practical).
 - A type with a different name but conformant structure (`Spoof`) can still pass through type checks; tagging doesn't guarantee uniqueness as a nominative system does.

-If you need completely deterministic type checking, you must create a type guard that validates *everything*, as seen in `isExactRobot`.
+If you need completely deterministic type checking, you must create a type guard that validates _everything_, as seen in `isExactRobot`.
-This checks for constructed types using `instanceof`, verifies `kind`, `name` and `action`, and also ensures that there are no additional properties.
+This checks for constructed types using `instanceof`, verifies `kind`, `name` and `action`, and also ensures there are no additional properties.

 Another strategy for creating a tighter type system is to require that all objects be created via a class constructor, in which case `instanceof` is a reliable way to determine the type.